Clemens Schick: Volunteer work and political engagement

-Clemens Schick is openly politically engaged and has been an active member of the Social Democratic Party of Germany (SPD), since 2016.
+Schick is openly politically engaged and has been an active member of the Social Democratic Party of Germany (SPD), since 2016.
 He was actively supporting the SPD-initiated "My Voice for Reason" campaign in 2016.

-In 2008, he visited the German contingent ISAF at the locations Masar-e Sharif (Camp Marmal), Kunduz and Feyzabad in Afghanistan.
+In 2008, Schick visited the German ISAF contingent in Masar-e Sharif (Camp Marmal), Kunduz and Feyzabad in Afghanistan.
 Here he performed his solo show Windows for the troops, and was accompanied by a camera crew, for a documentary by Jobst Knigge which was titled "The Trooper: Clemens Schick plays theatre in Afghanistan".
 Schick visited the troops again in 2011 and 2012, supporting the German soldiers at Afghan military sites of the German ISAF troops through theatre performances in Masar-i-Sharif and Kabul.

-Schick also participated in the "Alliance Against Castor 2010" and signed a call for artists in numerous newspapers, calling on the population to take part in protests against the Castor transport and the extension of the term of German nuclear power plants.
+Schick also participated in the Alliance Against Castor 2010 and signed a call for artists in numerous newspapers, calling on the population to take part in protests against the castor transport and the extension of the term of German nuclear power plants.

 Schick is a member of Human Rights Watch, and sits on the charter's Berlin committee.
 He is a member of the Bundesverband Schauspiel (BFFS or Federal Association of Acting), and an ambassador for the Hugo Tempelmann Stiftung, a non-profit working to battle HIV in South Africa.

 In 1996 and again in 2009, Schick modelled in Paris and Berlin for US photographer Nan Goldin.

+Since 13 August 2016, he is a member of the Social Democratic Party of Germany (SPD).

-In 2018, he was named as a brand ambassador for German luxury brand Montblanc.
+In 2018, Schick was named a brand ambassador for German luxury brand Montblanc.